dylanjm987/dylanjm987.github.io/About.md

 12/13 update-- The NUC crashed so I'm using my 2015 macbook air now.

-2/1 update--Still using the macbook but I bought an HP EliteDesk 800 G2 Mini running Windows 10.
+2/1 update--Bought an HP EliteDesk 800 G2 Mini running Windows 10.

 ## Why?